Cleveland Medical Malpractice Attorney

 Over $1 Billion in Verdicts and Settlements Recovered Since 1946

-For over 70 years, the medical malpractice attorneys in Ohio at Spangenberg Shibley & Liber LLP have represented many families just like yours, for injuries resulting from medical malpractice.
+For over 70 years, the Cleveland medical malpractice lawyers at Spangenberg Shibley & Liber LLP have represented many families just like yours, for injuries resulting from medical malpractice.

 There are many reasons why you should choose our firm to represent your claim: